 Recently, designers have embraced some new neutrals that include muted and softer versions of colors found on the color wheel.
 These include mocha, sea foam, lavender and more.
 A little color can go a long way, and these new neutrals can provide the same type of universal appeal while giving the space more character.

 Different neutral colors can help different types of spaces.
 The lighter shades are great for small spaces – like bathrooms and hallways – since they make the space seem larger than it actually is.
 On the flip side, darker shades can bring a warm, cozy feeling to a large room such as a living room.

 The room type can also be a deciding factor for which neutral color you choose.
 When it comes to the kitchen, a creamy antique white with the hint of a warm shade such as yellow or orange can give the room a comfortable feeling, while painting the office space a cool shade of gray can lend a calming and uncluttered sense to the room.

-Though having options is never a bad thing, the staggering array of neutrals you have to choose from today may seem overwhelming.
-If you don’t know or are unsure, ask for help.
+There are a staggering amount of neutral colors at your disposal, and you may feel a bit overwhelmed when stepping into your favorite home improvement store.
+If you aren’t sure, don’t hesitate to ask for help!
 A Better Homes and Gardens Real Estate Metro Brokers sales associate can provide useful insight, as can experts at your local hardware store or home decorating outlet.
-Magazines, like Better Homes and Gardens can provide ideas and serve as inspiration.
+Magazines, like Better Homes and Gardens® can provide ideas and serve as inspiration.
 When you see a room that looks appealing, mark the page and match the wall color at the store.

 Also, consider conducting a trial run.
-Purchase the smallest size can of paint available in a neutral you like, and try it out on a small area of one wall.
+Most paints come in quart or smaller sizes for a very small fee, so that you can try the color out on your wall at home without making a big investment.
 This makes it easy to change course if necessary – or to go ahead and commit to the full gallon if you like what you see.